Santa Clara University School of Law, J.D., 1988

 U.S. District Court, Central District of California

-Peter is rated AV® Preeminent™ on Martindale-Hubbell and has been recognized as a Northern California Super Lawyer every year from 2011 - 2016.
+Peter is rated AV® Preeminent™ on Martindale-Hubbell and has been recognized as a Northern California Super Lawyer every year since 2011.

 - California State Bar Association